DanielContreras18881/Alacena/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

 ## Deploying to Heroku
-heroku create
+heroku git:remote -a alacena
+git remote -v
-git push heroku master
+git push -f heroku
-heroku open
+heroku open --app alacena